harpolea/swerve/README.md

 This code outputs into an HDF5 file which can be viewed using the notebook `Plotting.ipynb` (inadvisable except for very small files) or using the python script `plot.py`.

+A version of the code which evolves a section of the domain using the compressible fluid equations on a finer grid can be compiled and run using `make mesh` and `./mesh`.

 ## Testing

 A test case can be compiled by executing